 Happy UAE National Day Status & Captions: For Whatsapp, Facebook, Instagram

 - Today is the UAE National Day.
-Happy national day to all the emirati people.
-Truly, nice people and great country
+Happy national day to all the Emirati people.
+Truly, nice people and a great country

-- The UAE is a successful experiment in federation and unity, in bringing the world together, in tolerant religion, in investing in own citizens, and in leaders who work with dedication for their people.
+- The UAE is a successful experiment in federation and unity, in bringing the world together, in welcoming religions, in investing in own citizens, and in leaders who work with dedication for their people.

 - I Wish Everyone a Happy UAE National Day!
 Today we stand together in unity and with great pride in belonging to the UAE.